 Shoulder Impingement and Sports Therapy

 During your sports therapy, your therapist will help you reduce the pain as much as possible while increasing the function of the shoulder.
-It’s important to work with your sports therapist to get the best results; this could be stretching to aid mobility, particularly movements to improve posture and strengthening exercises to stabilize the area, as well as regular in-clinic treatments to keep you on the path to recovery (and also check your form).
+It’s important to work with your sports therapist to get the best results; this could be stretching to aid mobility, particularly movements to improve posture and strengthening exercises to stabilise the area, as well as regular in-clinic treatments to keep you on the path to recovery (and also check your form).

 If you are struggling with pain in your shoulder, consult with your doctor and get in touch with our team of sports therapists.
-We specialize in returning you to your peak with a bespoke rehabilitation programme.
+We specialise in returning you to your peak with a bespoke rehabilitation programme.
 Give us a call if you want to improve your health today.